Joshua-Tucker/react-portfolio/README.md

 -Look into some cool examples that you can add
 -Focus on getting the content on the page
 -Then add styling

+Cool things to add:-
+-Light/Dark mode
+-Return to top of site
+-Links to pages with projects with a fuller decription of my process(?)
+-Animations of button clicks